OCD and Addiction

 Detox Treatment

-As long as drug and alcohol abuse continues, the effects of substance abuse will continue to aggravate OCD symptoms.
+As long as drug and alcohol abuse continue, the effects of substance abuse will continue to aggravate OCD symptoms.
 For this reason, the addiction problem must be treated first before any progress can be made.

 • Round-the-clock monitoring and supervision